henrik392/parti-chat/README.md

 All responses are in Norwegian Bokmål and strictly grounded in official party program documents.

-## 🚨 Development Note

-**The latest commit contains a temporary `as any` type cast fix in `apps/web/src/utils/orpc.ts`.
-This should be properly fixed by implementing correct ORPC client types or using a shared types package before production deployment.**

 ## Tech Stack

 - **Frontend**: Next.js 15, React 19, TailwindCSS, shadcn/ui